stormpath/stormpath-framework-spec/multi-tenancy.md

 * The resolution should be achieved with a "Organization Resolver".
 The developer should be able to provide their own resolver, but our framework should provide a default resolver.
 The point of this resolver is to provide our view controllers with the organization to be use with REST API requests.

-* The default resolver should have the following characteristics:
+* The default resolver must have the following characteristics:

     - It receives a HTTP request for inspection
     - It returns an Organization if one can be resolved from the request context.
     - It should only return an Organization that is mapped to the configured application.
+    - It attaches the resolved Organization to the request, so that the developer can make use of this context.

 * The default resolver should follow this procedure to determine the organization: